Updated May 11, 2023

 Explaining the above syntax in brief:

-How IN Operator Works in MySQL?
+How does IN Operator Work in MySQL?

-- Otherwise, based on the rules in MySQL type conversion can take place to process the query.
+- Otherwise, based on the rules in MySQL, type conversion can take place to process the query.

-Examples to Implement IN operator in MySQL
+Examples of implementing IN operator in MySQL

 SELECT * FROM Customers WHERE City IN ('Delhi', 'Mumbai');

 The above query with IN operator will fetch all the records from the table where the customers are from the cities provided in the IN keyword: Delhi and Mumbai.

 If we use the OR operator in the query above, then the result will be the same as above:

 SELECT * FROM Customers WHERE City = 'Delhi' OR City = 'Mumbai';